Why is improving student vocabulary so important?

-Students can secure it in the back of their writing journals and refer to it during writing tasks.
-It can also be used as a guided writing activity.
+Students can secure it in the back of their writing books and refer to it during writing tasks.
+It can also be used for an English group activity.

 How to make Wheely Wonderful Words Spinners:

-- Attach a split pin at the center point of the wheel.
+- Attach a split pin at the centre point of the wheel.

-- Cut an arrow shape using colored tape.
+- Cut an arrow shape using coloured tape.
 Secure the tape arrow to a desk.

 - Spin the wheel gently and generate a synonym.